 3. Screening applicants before spending your remote team’s time on low-quality candidates

 Risk to remove: are they worth my team’s time?

 So far the investment in the candidate can be measured by the number of minutes spent reviewing their application.
-Should a candidate pass your screening interview you may not only be committing your time, but the time of your teammates in the next interview.
+Should a remote worker pass your screening interview you may not only be committing your time, but the time of your teammates in the next interview.
 Your goal in a screening interview is to arrange the agenda to reject a candidate as quickly as possible, primarily to save your—and the candidate’s—precious time, but also to minimize the risk of passing a candidate that will be rejected by your team down the road.

 Ask the biggest question first

 We schedule every screening interview for 30 minutes.
 Most screening interviews end around the 15-minute mark.
 Interviews start with our most important question first.
 If the answer is unsatisfactory, we take an early exit.
 We’ll use the time we save to update hiring records or perform a few application evaluations.

 Our screening interview follows the following rough outline:

 Hi, I’m so-and-so with Parabol.
 I fill [role description] here.
 We don’t want this first, short interview to feel like you’re getting grilled, rather we have just a couple of quick questions for you and with whatever time is left, we’d like you to ask me any questions about the role our company you might have.
 Does that sound ok?